cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/auto-skeletons.md

 1. Open job and on the tools panel select **AI Tools** > **Detectors**
 2. From the drop-down list select model.
-   You will see list of points to match and the name of the label on the top of the list.
+   You will see list of points to match and the name of the skeleton on the top of the list.

    ![](/images/auto-annot-sk-detectors.jpg)